anacsinigaglia/anacsinigaglia/README.md

 ## About myself
 - 🌎 Brazilian Software Developer
-- 👩‍💻 Currently working at Cayena🌶️
+- 👩‍💻 currently working at Cayena🌶️
 - 🌱 and currently focusing on ReactJS and Node.js

 ## Github Stats :octocat: